What is insurance for a parked car?

 • You could be ticketed if you even pull an uninsured car into the street

-Tip: It's best to keep your car insured at all times, and to clearly understand the insurance laws in your state before making changes.
+TIP: It's best to keep your car insured at all times to avoid penalties.
+Review the insurance laws in your state before making any changes to your coverage.

 CoverageWhat it coversIncluded in a parked car policy?